jsiskreynes-astro/jsiskreynes-astro.github.io/activities.md

 ---

-**July 2026 — EAS Annual Meeting, Lausanne (Contributed)** <br> Symposium 4 on "Preparing for multi-messenger observations with LISA and PTAs SYmposium". <br>
+**July 2026 — EAS Annual Meeting, Lausanne (Contributed)** <br> Symposium 4 on "Preparing for multi-messenger observations with LISA and PTAs". <br>
 Presentation: *An X-ray pathway to connecting PTA‑Inferred SMBH Mergers with LISA sources: Lensed AGN Structure and Spin Evolution.*

 ---